 Until recently, energy spectra measurements of electrons were obtained by balloon and satellite experiments.
 At TeV energies, however, the sensitivity of these instruments is insufficient due to their small sizes and short exposure time of flight.
 Nowadays, ground-based Cherenkov telescopes, with their large collection areas and good sensitivity, represent an excellent tool for measuring high energy cosmic electrons, via the indirect observation of the air showers that charged particles generate in the atmosphere.
-In 2009 H.E.S.S. measured the electron spectrum from 300 GeV up to $\sim 4$ TeV [4].
+In 2009 H.E.S.S. measured the electron spectrum from 300 GeV up to ~ 4 TeV [7].
 MAGIC, with its two largest-dish Cherenkov telescopes world-wide, is now one of the most suited experiments that can contribute to this measurement.
-It has the potential to overlap with the energy range of the other experiments (Fermi [5], ATIC [6] and H.E.S.S.
-[7] [4] among the others), confirming previous measurements of the electron spectrum to TeV energies.
+It has the potential to overlap with the energy range of the other experiments (Fermi [4], ATIC [5] and H.E.S.S.
+[6] [7] among the others), confirming previous measurements of the electron spectrum to TeV energies.

-The determination of the cosmic electron spectrum is pursued through a non-standard analysis, which is instead optimized for the reconstruction of images from $\gamma$ -ray showers.
-Nonetheless, as in the case of $\gamma$ -rays, electrons events are largely sub-dominant, and overwhelmed by a much larger background of hadronic events and also $\gamma$ -ray events.
-While $\gamma$ -rays are not deflected by the magnetic fields and thus their arrival direction points directly to their source, electrons are isotropically diffused.
+The determination of the cosmic electron spectrum is pursued through a non-standard analysis, which in instead optimized for the reconstruction of images from γ -ray showers.
+Nonetheless, as in the case of γ -rays, electrons events are largely subdominant, and overwhelmed by a much larger background of hadronic events and also γ -ray events.
+While γ -rays are not deflected by the magnetic fields and thus their arrival direction points directly to their source, electrons are isotropically diffused.
 Therefore, the identification of charged particles cannot be done through the arrival direction information, but only via the shape of the image, which is produced by the air showers in the atmosphere and recorded by the telescopes.
-Data are modelled with simulations of electron showers and the background is rejected by applying selection criteria.
+The data are modelled with simulations of electron showers and the background is rejected by applying selection criteria.
 Since this method does not separate electrons from gammas, a small contamination from diffuse gammas is expected.
-Moreover, Cherenkov telescopes do not discriminate between the charge of the particles, thus the presented measurement includes the contribution of both electrons and positron.
+Moreover, Cherenkov telescopes do not separate the charge of the particles, thus the presented measurement includes the contribution of both electrons and positron.